thejohnhoffer/use-hash-history/README.md

 ## Contributing

-The published copy lives on a [publish branch](https://github.com/thejohnhoffer/use-hash-history/tree/publish).
+The published copy lives at [use-hash-history](https://github.com/thejohnhoffer/use-hash-history/).
 Make any pull request against the main branch.